Lax hierarchy, Solitons, Sumrules and a dual Lax hierarchy: A dual Lax hierarchy for reflectionless potentials

 from which it is possible to construct

-The eigenvalues $[-\gamma_j^2]$ of the Schroedinger equation for the potential $U(x,t)$ defined by the above equations do not depend on time showing that the time evolution of $[\psi_j(x,t)]$ implicit in eqs.
+The eigenvalues $[-\gamma_j^2]$ of the Schr{\"{o}}dinger equation for the potential $U(x,t)$ defined by the above equations do not depend on time showing that the time evolution of $[\psi_j(x,t)]$ implicit in eqs.
 (81)-(83) is a unitary evolution.

 The evolution equation for the eigenstates can be studied by starting from eq.
 (51) and following steps similar to the steps taken for the Lax-KdV hierarchy (eqs.
 (61) - (66)).
 It can be shown that

 which is the analogue of eq.
 (56) for the eigenstate evolution when $U$ satisfies the KdV equation.